One Article to Solve All Ugly Number Problems on LeetCode

 boolean isUgly(int n)

-Any natural number greater than 1 is either a prime number itself or can be factored into a product of prime numbers.
+Any natural number greater than 1 is either a prime or can be written as a product of prime numbers.

-With this understanding, you can implement the isUgly
+With this idea, you can write the isUgly

 function: